Chris-HJL/Openterface-Ops-GUI/README.md

 3. The UI-Model processes the image and identifies the requested UI element
 4. A rectangle is drawn around the detected element on the processed image
 5. The processed image is displayed in the "Proposed Action" panel
+6. For checkbox elements, coordinates are automatically refined

 ## Troubleshooting